Media

 Consumers – what are they doing and how do they feel?
 Did you know that 92% don’t think you should stop advertising?
 Watch out for topics like sentiment around your category, spending habits, content interests, and expectations from your brand or brands in your industry.

 Hopefully, these tips will help you in pivoting your media plan.
 But just remember, you are not alone, and nobody has all of the answers.
-We're all in the same boat.
-If you'd like to talk, please give us a shout, and we'd be happy to talk.
+We’re all in the same boat.
+If you’d like to learn more, check out what our Marketing Strategy Agency can do for your brand.

 Check out the article on MediaPost.